joshuajleigh/quick-nextcloud/README.md

 * plug in values from docker-compose.yml
 * enjoy!

-Thanks to the creaters of the wonderful docker images:
+Thanks to the creators of the wonderful docker images:
 * nextcloud: https://github.com/greyltc/docker-nextcloud
 * MariaDB: https://hub.docker.com/_/mariadb/